Advice for Staff

 3. Tips for managing a non-urgent situation (“How to make an appropriate referral?”)

-If the student does not appear to be at imminent risk, and hence does not require immediate action, but is obviously experiencing psychological distress, a referral can be made to CWS for counselling and emotional support.
+If the student does not appear to be at imminent risk, and hence does not require immediate action, but is obviously experiencing psychological distress, a referral can be made to Counselling and Wellness Section (CWS) for counselling and emotional support.

 - Issues related to study: anxiety about academic performance, unable to concentrate during study, poor time management, and ineffective study skills etc.